Why the Biggest Supply Chain Opportunities Are Invisible Market by Market

 A philosophy for building agents that are useful, reliable, and worthy of trust.
 We believe the future of software execution is neither brittle automation nor unconstrained autonomy.

-If the opportunity is buried across markets, suppliers, SKUs, spreadsheets, and past decisions, that is usually where Marginstone does its best work.
+If the work is buried across markets, suppliers, SKUs, spreadsheets, contracts, and past decisions, that is usually where Marginstone does its best work.